-You have given it a thought and made a decision to earn money using your artistic skills for the first time.
+You have given it a thought and made a decision to start earning money using your artistic skills.
 Here is a to-do list to get you started:

 Choose a creative field

 Specializing in a certain creative field will make you more valuable to your clients than being a jack-of-all-trades.
 You will become the go-to person for specific types of jobs and your clients will remember you when looking to hire for future projects.
 It will also lead to advancement in your area of expertise and better quality results.
 Taking any job available is a thing most freelancers end up doing when they are first starting out.
 Unfortunately, the pressure to make ends meet and the feeling that you can’t afford to refuse can be overwhelming.
 On the long run however, doing this might prevent you from climbing up in your career and getting better paid offers.
 You will also become replaceable by thousands of other freelancers who can offer the same services.

 It’s a good idea to decide from the beginning – what it is that you want to specialize in and focus on that only.
 What do you imagine your dream job to be?
 Would it be illustrating for children’s books or creating logo designs for famous brands?
 Maybe you’re interested in storyboarding or concept art?
 If you’re not sure what exactly it is that you want to do, try to familiarize yourself with the most popular categories first.
 Below is a list of some of them: